isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-deal-with-voles-field-mice-in-your-yard-or-garden/index.md

 ##  About Voles

-Voles are small, mouse
-- like rodents belonging to the subfamily Arvicolinae.
+Voles are small, mouse-like rodents belonging to the subfamily Arvicolinae.
 In North America, the most common species encountered in gardens and yards are the meadow vole (*Microtus pennsylvanicus*) and the pine vole (*Microtus pinetorum*), though other species exist depending on the region.
 While they are often mistaken for mice, there are distinct differences that help in identification.

 **Physical Characteristics: ** * **Size: ** Voles are typically 5 to 7 inches long, including their tail. * **Appearance: ** They have stocky bodies, short legs, small eyes, and small, often partially hidden ears.
-Their fur is usually brown or grayish
-- brown. * **Tail: ** A key distinguishing feature is their tail, which is relatively short (less than half the length of their body) and often sparsely furred.
+Their fur is usually brown or grayish-brown. * **Tail: ** A key distinguishing feature is their tail, which is relatively short (less than half the length of their body) and often sparsely furred.

 This contrasts sharply with the longer, scaly tails of house mice.